boydndonga/FLASK_STRUCTURE/README.md

 # FLASK_STRUCTURE
-this is a script to every lazy developer or any other that seeks to save time creating the whole flask structure
+This is a script for every lazy developer or any other that seeks to save time creating the whole flask structure.

 ## SETUP
 ### Prerequisites